jontofront/ecoNET-300-Home-Assistant-Integration/tests/TRANSLATION_TEST_README.md

 ### 📋 STEP 7: Check Translation File Consistency

-- Ensures all keys in `strings.json` exist in `en.json` and `pl.json`
+- Ensures all keys in `strings.json` exist in all translation files
-- Identifies missing English or Polish translations
+- Identifies missing translations in any language

 ### 🔑 STEP 8: Check Entity Type Mismatches